-The 2020 figure for Wages and salaries is stated net of amounts received of €1,005,753 under the Temporary Wage Subsidy Scheme.
+The company did not receive Temporary Wage Subsidy Scheme support in 2021.
+The 2020 figure for Wages and Salaries is stated net of €1,005,573 received under the Temporary Wage Subsidy Scheme.

 8. TAXATION CHARGE

 (A) Analysis of charge in the financial year